transformerlab/transformerlab-docs/nexus/interaction-examples/ollama.md

 ## Running an Ollama Server Service

-Interactive services in Nexus allow you to launch an Ollama server on a remote machine to run and interact with models.
+Interactive services in Transformer Lab allow you to launch an Ollama server on a remote machine to run and interact with models.
 This guide walks you through running an Ollama Server service.

 ## Prerequisites